Mastering the UCAT Exam - Top Tip: The Secret Strategy of Reflective Practice

 In the context of UCAT preparation, it involves scrutinising every practice question you attempt, whether you are right or wrong, to gain valuable insights - spending time going through every question you do, irrespective of whether you got it right or wrong.

-Fundamentally, you go through each question to change your future approach to questions.
+Fundamentally, you go through each question to change how you approach the next one.
+After every question, ask yourself:

 What went wrong?